Essential Checklist for Researchers About to Conclude their Study

 Benefits of Publishing the Research in High Impact Journals

 With the large number of research articles being published every day within academia, getting research published in merely any journal is no longer a feasible option.
 High impact journals have the ability of reaching a larger target audience, hence more beneficial for a researcher’s academic career.
 However, high impact journals also have a higher rate of rejection.
-Through this checklist, carefully curated by our experts, we give you a list of key points that you should keep in mind right from the process of selection of the journal to actually drafting the manuscript.
+Through this checklist, carefully curated by our experts, we give you a list of key points that you should keep in mind right from the process of journal selection to actually drafting the manuscript.

 Don’t be Shy to Promote Your Research Effectively